T

 • Comfortable walking shoesEssential

-You'll be doing a lot of walking on uneven surfaces like cobblestones and sand.
+You'll be doing a lot of walking on uneven surfaces in the medina.

 Cultural Considerations